 The restaurant industry has a terrible reputation when it comes to obeying labor laws.
-From a level of accepted sexual harassment that would never fly in an office building to unintended applications of tips credits, the restaurant industry is ripe for lawsuits.
+From a level of accepted case for calling the sexual harassment attorney San Francisco, that would never fly in an office building to unintended applications of tips credits, the restaurant industry is ripe for lawsuits.
 Most managers’ understanding of these issues comes from the assumption of legality of practices they have seen at other restaurants.
 We as an industry have been very liberal in assuming labor laws are written in ways that allow maximum flexibility to restaurants.
 This assumption has been challenged in court in several high profile cases and proven to be false.
 This is a vital time for restaurants to end their questionable practices in order to prevent themselves from setting the next legal precedent.

 Here are three cases you need to be aware of: